Quasi-static crack front deformations in cohesive materials: Conclusion

 We first showed that cohesive cracks accommodate a perturbation differently depending on the size of its wavelength with respect to that of the process zone.
 In particular, perturbations of wavelength smaller than the process zone size are amplified with respect to the LEFM case, while perturbations of wavelength larger than the process zone size are left unchanged.
 This was interpreted as a \emph{stiffness loss of the crack front} due to the presence of cohesive stresses in the crack wake.
 As a result, cracks may be unstable to perturbations of any wavelength if embedded in a \emph{destabilizing} structure, where the mode I SIF strongly increases with crack advance.

-The loss in front stiffness may then lead to amplified front deformations of a crack interacting with periodic arrays tough obstacles.
-We showed that it was not always the case as the process zone also \emph{smooths out the local fluctuations of strength and process zone size} that occur at a scale lower than the process zone size.
+The loss in front stiffness may then lead to amplified front deformations of a crack interacting with periodic arrays of tough obstacles.
+We showed that it was not always the case, as the process zone also \emph{smooths out the local fluctuations of strength and process zone size} that occur at a scale lower than the process zone size.
 Interestingly, we showed that the gain in front compliance overcomes the smoothing of perturbations in the case of heterogeneities of strength, while the decrease in amplitude of the fluctuations is found sharper than the stiffness loss in the case of heterogeneities of process zone size.
 As a result, the front deformations are \emph{amplified} by the presence of a process zone when the increased fracture energy is associated with a higher strength of the obstacle, and \emph{reduced} when it emerges from a larger process zone size.

-Overall, our theory reconciles the wide variety of front profiles observed in experiments, when the small-scale yielding hypothesis of linear elastic fracture mechanics breaks down as in \citep{chopin_crack_2011}.\\
+Overall, our theory reconciles the wide variety of front profiles observed in experiments, when the small-scale yielding hypothesis of linear elastic fracture mechanics breaks down, as in \citep{chopin_crack_2011}.\\

 Future works may focus on the extension of our model to disordered microstructures that are no more invariant in the front direction.
 A particular attention should then be devoted to the interaction between the finite process zone size, characteristics of the dissipation, and the Larkin length that emerges from the disorder \citep{larkin_pinning_1979}.
 This may ultimately provide insights on the influence of a finite process zone size on the effective fracture properties of quasi-brittle materials.
-Another promising direction would be to extend our model to a dynamic setting where the contraction of the process zone with crack velocity \citep{rice_mechanics_1980} may interact with the dynamic stiffening of the crack front observed by \cite{morrissey_perturbative_2000}.
+Another promising direction is to investigate crack front deformations in a dynamic setting, where the contraction of the process zone with crack velocity \citep{rice_mechanics_1980} interacts with the dynamic stiffening of the crack front observed by \cite{morrissey_perturbative_2000}.
+This is done in a follow-up study, in which our framework is extended to dynamic fracture, and theoretical predictions are compared to the results of numerical simulations \citep{roch_dynamic_2022}.